CairnCoder/CairnCoder/README.md

 ## Welcome

 I learned to code through the UK BBC Microbit endeavour back in 2017 (ish).
 Since then I have learned alot and done various personal projects, only a few of which are listed here.
 They are at different stages of completion and size.
 Some have effective commentary while others, such as those under active development, are sparse.
-There is a tendancy for UI development, but only basuse i can then use it in life.
+There is a tendency for UI development, but only because i can then use it in life.

 Please remember:
 - I don't have a Computer Science degree, but did take programming for Physics/Maths modules at uni.